chanzuckerberg/miniwdl/docs/runner_reference.md

 The miniwdl source repository includes several [example scripts](https://github.com/chanzuckerberg/miniwdl/blob/main/examples) illustrating how the structures described here can inform production automation (e.g. retrieving error messages, uploading output files).

+## Task runtime attributes

+The default local scheduler observes these task `runtime {}` attributes:

+* `docker` (String): docker image tag used to instantiate container; if omitted, a default image is specified in the miniwdl configuration option `[task_runtime] defaults` (currently `ubuntu:20.04`)
+* `cpu` (Int): container reserves, and is throttled to, this many CPUs
+  * Automatically rounds down to all host CPUs, if fewer
+  * Multiple tasks can run concurrently on the local host, if CPUs and memory are available to meet their total reservations, and the workflow dependencies allow
+* `memory` (Int/String): container reserves this many bytes of memory, or string with unit such as "8 GiB"
+  * Automatically rounds down to all host memory, if less
+  * The memory reservation informs scheduling, but isn't an enforced limit unless the configuration option `[task_runtime] memory_limit_multiplier` is set
+* `maxRetries` (Int): retry failing tasks up to this many additional attempts (after the first)

+## File & Directory URI downloads

+Instead of local paths for File and Directory inputs, miniwdl can accept URIs and download them automatically on run start.
+The following URI schemes have built-in support, which can be extended with plugins:

+* `http:`, `https:`, and `ftp:` downloads for Files
+* Amazon S3 `s3:` URIs for both File and Directory inputs
+  * On an EC2 instance, the downloader attempts to assume an [attached IAM role](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html) by contacting the [instance metadata service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html#instance-metadata-security-credentials)
+  * Outside EC2, to use AWS credentials from the invoking session (detected by [boto3](https://aws.amazon.com/sdk-for-python/)), set the configuration option `[download_awscli] host_credentials = true` (or environment `MINIWDL__DOWNLOAD_AWSCLI__HOST_CREDENTIALS=true`)
+  * Affix a trailing slash for Directory inputs
+* Google Cloud Storage `gs:` URIs for Files
+  * On a GCE instance, the downloader attempts to use the [associated service account](https://cloud.google.com/compute/docs/access/create-enable-service-accounts-for-instances) by contacting the [instance metadata service](https://cloud.google.com/compute/docs/storing-retrieving-metadata)

 ## Configuration

 The miniwdl runner's configuration loader sources from command-line options, environment variables, and a configuration file, in that priority order.